browserpass/browserpass-legacy/README.md

 If the login button is found, it will be focused so that you can just hit <kbd>Enter</kbd> to submit the form.
 If you enable `Automatically submit forms after filling` in the options, the login button will be pressed instead.

+If your password entry has OTP configuration, browserpass will use it at this point to display the code.

 ### Navigating the entries

 Navigate through the list of available credentials with <kbd>Tab</kbd> and <kbd>Shift+Tab</kbd> or with arrow keys.